-Clinically we find that the recovery time is directly related to the cause of the sciatica and that is why an accurate diagnosis is so important before any treatment is started.
+Clinically we find the recovery time is directly related to the cause of the sciatica and that is why an accurate diagnosis is so important before any treatment is started.

 How Do You Find Out If Chiropractic Care Can Help You?

-We pride ourselves on the quality of our care and the treatments that we offer.
+We pride ourselves on the quality of our care and the treatments we offer.
 We look forward to helping you in the future.